Pumpkin Layer Cake with chai spices, a thin layer of pumpkin cashew filling, and topped off with creamy dairy free cinnamon buttercream frosting.

 Chai Spiced Pumpkin Layer Cake

 I hope you guys enjoy this dairy free Pumpkin Layer Cake as much as we did.
-Please leave me a comment below with your feedback.
+Please leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Happy fall, y’all!

 - 2 1/4 cups spelt flour